 This introductory class will enhance the student’s knowledge of massage therapy concepts that will be applied in the Oncology Massage setting through lecture, open discussion, and hands-on experience.
 Each student will have the opportunity to experience comfort touch and receive information on lymphedema, thrombosis, with additional discussions about the emerging field of Oncology Massage.
 Attendance and participation make this class Pass/Fail.

 For philosophy and diversity, this mandatory course gives the student an introduction to an Eastern bodywork.
-Students will be introduced to the basic premise of Oriental medicine, the 5 principles of Shiatsu, meridian lines, Yin/Yang Theory, Chi or Ki, the Hara, and tsubos.
+Students will be introduced to the basic premise of Oriental medicine, meridian lines, Yin/Yang, acupoints and Qi with lecture and a demonstration.
 Attendance and participation make this course Pass/Fail.